Jacklu0831/Machine-Learning-Matlab/README.md

 # Acknowledgement

-As declared in the description, this collection of projects is mentored by Stanford Professor Andrew Ng through the Coursera Machine Learning .
+This collection of projects is mentored by Stanford Professor Andrew Ng through the Coursera Machine Learning .
 Thanks to his guidance, I got a solid understanding of the underlying math that makes ML algorithms work.